Feature Map Transform Coding for Energy-Efficient CNN Inference: Related work

 {\bf Influence of memory access on energy consumption.} \citet{energy} studied the breakdown of energy consumption in CNN inference.
-For example, in GoogLeNet \cite{szegedy2015going}, arithmetic operations consume only 10\% of the total energy, while feature map transfers to and from external RAM amount to about 68\% of the energy footprint.
-However, due to the complexity of real memory systems, not every method decreasing the sheer memory bandwidth will necessarily yield significant improvement in power consumption.
-For example, while \citet{ansari2018selective} reported a 70\% bandwidth reduction, the dynamic power consumption decreased by mere 2\%.
-The proposed method was based on using processing in-memory architecture to selectively transfer weights from the DRAM memory structure to the computation unit.
-Despite promising results, the feasibility of deploying this approach on real hardware is not obvious.
+For example, in GoogLeNet \cite{szegedy2015going} arithmetic operations consume only 10\% of the total energy, while feature map transfers to and from an external RAM amount to about 68\% of the energy footprint.
+However, due to the complexity of real memory systems, not every method that decreases the sheer memory bandwidth will necessarily yield significant improvement in power consumption.
+In particular, it depends on computational part optimization: while memory performance is mainly defined by the external memory chip, better optimization of computations will lead to higher relative energy consumption of the memory.
+For example, while \citet{ansari2018selective} reported a 70\% bandwidth reduction, the dynamic power consumption decreased by a mere 2\%.

-\citet{Xiao:2017:EHA:3061639.3062244} proposed to fuse convolutional layers to reduce the transfer of feature maps.
-In the extreme case, all layers are fused into a single group.
-Similar approach was adopted by \citet{DBLP:journals/corr/abs-1902-07463}, who demonstrated a hardware design that does not write any intermediate results into the off-chip memory.
-This approach have achieved approximately 15\% runtime improvement for ResNet and state-of-the-art throughput.
-However, authors did not compare the energy footprint of the design with the baseline. \citet{Morcel:2019:FAC:3322884.3306202} demonstrated that using on-chip cache cuts down the memory bandwidth and thus reduces power consumption by an order of magnitude.
+\citet{Xiao:2017:EHA:3061639.3062244} proposed fusing convolutional layers to reduce the transfer of feature maps.
+In an extreme case, all layers are fused into a single group.
+A similar approach was adopted by \citet{DBLP:journals/corr/abs-1902-07463}, who demonstrated a hardware design that does not write any intermediate results into the off-chip memory.
+This approach achieved approximately 15\% runtime improvement for ResNet and state-of-the-art throughput.
+However, the authors did not compare the energy footprint of the design with the baseline. \citet{Morcel:2019:FAC:3322884.3306202} demonstrated that using on-chip cache cuts down the memory bandwidth and thus reduces power consumption by an order of magnitude.
 In addition, \citet{jouppi2017datacenter} noted that not only the power consumption but also the speed of DNN accelerators is memory- rather than compute-bound.
-This is confirmed by \citet{wang2019lutnet} who also demonstrated that increasing the computation throughput without increasing the memory bandwidths barely affects latency.
+This is confirmed by \citet{wang2019lutnet}, who also demonstrated that increasing computation throughput without increasing memory bandwidths barely affects latency.